olpa/ailets/docs/technical-thoughts.md

 │   │   │   │   │   ├── credentials.3 [⋯ not built]
 ```

-The steps flow from the inners of the tree to outside.
+The steps proceed outward from the innermost part of the tree.

-- `prompt_to_messages` converts a user prompt from `value.1` to a llm json
+- `prompt_to_messages` converts a user prompt from `value.1` to an LLM JSON object.
-- In parallel, `credentials.3` gets an api key from somewhere
+- Concurrently, `credentials.3` retrieves an API key.
-- Then `messages_to_query.4` combines the user message and the credentials to a specification of an http request
+- Then, `messages_to_query.4` combines the user message and the credentials into an HTTP request specification.
-- `query.5` executes the http request
+- `query.5` executes the HTTP request.
 - `response_to_markdown.6`
-- `stdout.7` prints the result
+- `stdout.7` prints the result.

 Below is another dependency tree, for the use of llm with tools.
 The tree is taken just before executing `response_to_markdown` step.